-The results of preclinical studies in an animal model indicate that our product candidate, TD-6301, demonstrated greater inhibition of bladder contraction and less inhibition of salivation than comparable products.
-We believe that these results indicate that TD-6301 may be more bladder selective with respect to dry mouth than comparable products.
-This selectivity may result in less frequent side effects, particularly dry mouth, compared to the current market-leading medicines, but will require confirmation in human clinical trials.
+We believe that preclinical studies indicate that our product candidate, TD-6301, may be more bladder selective than comparable products.
+This selectivity may result in less frequent side effects, particularly dry mouth, compared to the current market-leading medicines.

 We initiated the first Phase 1 clinical trial of TD-6301 in December 2003.
 The Phase 1 clinical trial assessed the safety, tolerability, and pharmacokinetics of single ascending doses of TD-6301 in healthy volunteers.
 TD-6301 was well-tolerated in these subjects at the doses studied.
 We plan to initiate additional Phase 1 clinical trials in 2004.